 This project supports the poorest of the poor in the arid countryside around the small villages Muden and Keate’s Drift close to Greytown.
-Most of the supported families are suffering from aids, with the majority of the women being widows and unsupported.
-The water holes and drinking fountains are sometimes 20 km away from the meagre and shabby huts.
+Most of the supported families are suffering from AIDS, with the majority of the women are widows.
+The water holes and drinking fountains are sometimes 20 km away from the meagre and dilapidated huts.

-Our organisation supports the families in the villages by financing monthly “survival packages”, containing staple food (e.g. mealy meal, rice, oil, vegetables), drinking water, hygienic articles, candles / matches, clothes and blankets.
-In the sense of helping people to help themselves we also support growing vegetables.
+Our organisation supports the families in the villages by financing monthly “survival packages”, containing staple food (e.g. mielie meal, rice, oil, vegetables), drinking water, hygienic articles, candles / matches, clothes and blankets.
+In the sense of helping people to help themselves, we also support growing vegetables.

 Here you can find the latest annual report of the village project.